 Source: National Park Service

 Archaic Virginians knew where to hunt and when to harvest food from plants, because they knew their territory.
-In brackish and saltwater areas, people would have relied heavily upon oysters, turtles, crabs - and feasted on the occasional beached whale as well, on beaches now under the waves of the Atlantic Ocean since sea level has risen since the time of Archaic settlement.
+In brackish and saltwater areas, people would have relied heavily upon oysters, turtles, and crabs.
+They would have and feasted on the occasional beached whale as well.
+Beaches where whale meat was roasted are now under the waves of the Atlantic Ocean, since sea level has risen since the time of Archaic settlement.

 Not surprisingly, it appears that these more-settled groups may have defended their territory and excluded competitors.
 Protein sources had value, and places that provided a reliable supply of seafood were worth defending.
 That behavior led to some social isolation, and different regions developed different styles of notching their points to hunt the type of game that was most common in their local area.

 Settling down, utilizing different types of rocks to make tools, developing smaller points, and inventing the atl-atl distinguish the Archaic period culture from the Paleo-Indian period culture.
 Some groups also quarried steatite, a soft soapstone created when deep ocean basalt was metamorphosed during the formation of Pangea, to make stone bowls.

 Previously, food had been eaten raw or cooked in containers manufactured from animal skins, bark, and plant fibers.
 Chunks of meat could be speared on a stick and roasted directly over a fire, but that was not feasible for seeds, roots, and other small food items.
 Those were converted into stews and soups.

 Water, seeds, rots, and various parts of animal were placed into a container.
 Small stones were heated, then transferred from the fire and dropped carefully into the pot for indirect heating of the meal.